-Failure to recertify: If they fail to meet the requirements above, or if for any other reason a diplomate does not recertify, they will be removed from the EBVS specialist register, and may use the title of 'Diplomate', but not the title of "EBVS[®] European Specialist in Veterinary ...".
-A non-certified diplomate is not allowed to act as programme director or supervisor.
+Failure to recertify: If they fail to meet the requirements above, or if for any other reason a diplomate does not re-certify, they will be removed from the EBVS specialist register and will be classified as a non-certified diplomate.
+Reverting to certified: A non-certified diplomate seeking to revert to certified diplomate status needs to satisfy the requirements for certification.
+Additionally, a fee can be required by the College for re-certification.